simonswartout/HistoCoinProjectOfficial/node/README.md

 - `--index /custom/path/global.json` stores the registry elsewhere (e.g. `$HOME/.histograph`).
 - `run --target-url <url>` ensures the URL is present (adding it if necessary) and scrapes it immediately.
 - `run --random-global` picks a random entry from the registry when you want variety.
+- Every time the crawler surfaces a new artifact URL, it will automatically add that URL back into the registry (unless you pass `--no-append-artifacts`).

 ## Run the Miner
 Development mode (TypeScript + tsx):